kubestellar/kubestellar/docs/content/Getting-Started/user-guide.md

 ## Pre-requisites for using KS MCCM

 First see the pre-requisites section of [the quickstart](../quickstart/) or of [the extended example](../../Coding%20Milestones/PoC2023q1/example1/).

+When hosting the core of KS MCCM in a Kubernetes cluster (which is expected to be the normal case), that cluster itself is a pre-requisite.
+The cluster has to have an Ingress controller configured to _not_ terminate TLS (this is often called TLS or SSL "passthrough").
+There has to be a domain name that all the clients of KS MCCM will resolve to an IP address that they can use to connect to that Ingress controller's ingress port for HTTPS.
+An OpenShift cluster qualifies.
+Also, see [a fully worked example with kind and nginx](../../Coding%20Milestones/PoC2023q1/environments/dev-env/#hosting-kubestellar-in-a-kind-cluster).

 kcp is also a pre-requisite but is not discussed in those pre-requisites sections; instead fetching and deploying kcp is discussed together with fetching and deploying KS MCCM.
 There are a few different ways you can do this.